janak29292/privacy_policy_jade_escape/README.md

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Jade Escape.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to cyclotronn.